doubleClickOnline/gocd-server-compose/readme.md

 ## Content

-Created just to play a bit with gocd server
+Created just to play a bit with gocd server.
+All data persisted outside container in godata directory and sub-directories.

  - Start GoCD server in container